 If the athlete is training at a maximal level, then there will be an increase in breathing frequency and tidal volume, which is the volume of air displaced with each full respiratory cycle (inhale and exhale).

-After chronic aerobic exercise, muscle contraction becomes overall more efficient, resulting in delayed fatigue of contractile mechanisms.
+After long-term aerobic exercise, muscle contraction becomes overall more efficient, resulting in delayed fatigue of contractile mechanisms.

 The build up of limiting contractile factors, lactate for example, is slower after chronic aerobic exercise compared to those less conditioned.
 Because there are better mechanisms for getting rid of contractile byproducts that end up slowing down muscle contractions, the neural pathways remain un-obstructed for longer.

-The muscles see a lot of changes after chronic aerobic exercise that can all be chocked up to increased aerobic capacity.
+The muscles experience many changes after chronic aerobic exercise that can all be summarized as an overall increase in aerobic capacity.

-The onset of blood lactate accumulation occurs at a higher percentage of aerobic capacity.
-The "OBLA" occurs at a point during exercise when the intensity is too high for the body to keep up with its lactate removal needs.
+The onset of blood lactate accumulation (OBLA) occurs at a higher percentage of aerobic capacity.
+The OBLA occurs at a point during exercise when the exercise intensity for the body to keep up with its lactate removal needs (think Lucy on the assembly line conveyer belt).
 Before this intensity is reached, the body is able to remove all lactate produced as a byproduct of metabolism and avoid early fatigue and inhibiting muscle contraction.

 Chronic aerobic training also causes changes on a cellular level as well as changes specific to each muscle fiber type.
 The muscle fiber cellular changes all contribute to increased muscle efficiency: increased myoglobin levels, mitochondrial size and number, aerobic enzymes, and metabolic energy stores (ATP, PCr, glycogen, and triglycerides).
 Type I muscle fibers experience an increase in aerobic capacity and some might increase in size.

 Type II muscle fibers will experience an increase in aerobic capacity if the intensity of exercise is sufficient.
-There will also be less glycolytic enzymes* and Type IIx will gradually convert to Type IIa, causing __?
+There will also be less glycolytic enzymes and Type IIx will gradually convert to Type IIa, which are better equipped for aerobic exercise.
 While Type IIx fibers produce the most force, they're very inefficient and heavily rely on ATP and quick, low oxidative metabolisms.
 Type IIa fibers are known as intermediate fibers because they can use all energy systems and fatigue more slowly than Type IIx.

 Bone and Connective Tissue